nirmeshk/Hyper-parameter-Optimization/stand_alone_ga.md

 | DTLZ_1      | 10          | 8           | 58.359461992     | 4.3967092926e+23  |

+### Conclusions
+- As we can see from both visual animations and divergence scores, The algorithm performs excellent for DTLZ_1, DTLZ_3.
+It performs very poorly on DTLZ_5.
+The results for DTLZ_7 are acceptable.

 ### Future Work:
 The the parameters of GA to see which configuaration works best.